microsoft/fluentui/packages/office-ui-fabric-react/etc/office-ui-fabric-react.api.md

     getStartItemIndexInView: () => number;
 }

-// Warning: (ae-forgotten-export) The symbol "IGroupHeaderCheckboxProps" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
-export interface IDetailsListCheckboxProps extends IDetailsCheckboxProps, IGroupHeaderCheckboxProps {
+export interface IDetailsListCheckboxProps extends IDetailsCheckboxProps {
 }

 // Warning: (ae-forgotten-export) The symbol "IWithViewportProps" needs to be exported by the entry point index.d.ts